UUFA News

 The next scheduled Board meeting is Aug.
 9. Visitors are welcome to attend.
 Please check with the Board Secretary, Sarah Cook, before the meeting.

-Share the Plate / Cause-of-the-Month: Dignidad Inmigrante en Athens (DIA)
+Share the Plate / Cause-of-the-Month:

-During May Dignidad Inmigrante en Athens (DIA), an Athens organization with a mission to create and promote spaces for the liberation of undocumented immigrants in the United States, will receive one half of all undesignated offerings.
+During June Athens Pride & Queer Collective, an organization dedicated to the advancement of equity, affirmation, diversity and wellness of queer populations in the greater Athens area, will receive one half of all undesignated offerings.
 For details contact justice@uuathensga.org

-Help with Food Insecurity
+Help with Food Insecurity through June CANtributions

 Please continue to bring non-perishable food items to Fellowship Hall’s wicker baskets.
-While all CANtributions are appreciated, in May the Athens Area Emergency Food Bank is especially in need of white rice, Hamburger Helper, and dried pinto beans.
+While all CANtributions are appreciated, in June the Athens Area Emergency Food Bank is especially in need of cold breakfast cereals as well as dry pasta (spaghetti is the favorite) and saltine crackers.
 To give by credit card, visit uuathensga.org/give and look for “Charitable Giving.”
 To give by check, make the check out to UUFA and put “CANtributions 1-8016” in the memo line.
 To learn more, contact justice@uuathensga.org.
 If you are experiencing food insecurity or know someone in our UUFA community who is, please contact Rev. Pippin (revpippin@uuathensga.org).

 UUFA Justice Partner Highlights